bhimmetoglu/transport_new/README.md

 A band structure calculated on a large number of k-points is necessary.
 One can either calculate the band structure self consistently on this large grid, or do a self-consistent calculation on a small grid and then perform a non-self-consistent field calculation for the larger grid.
 Below are the basic steps:

 <ol>
-<li> Band structure calculation on a (large) grid, and the data is saved in the prefix.a2Fsave files in QE (see the /data folder </li>
+<li> A band structure calculation on a (large) grid, with the data saved in the prefix.a2Fsave files in QE (see the data folder). </li>
-<li> At this point, one can calculate the transprt integrals using fermi_int_0 for a range of Fermi energies. </li>
+<li> At this point, one can calculate the transprt integrals using fermi_int_0 for a range of Fermi energies (see the example folder eg_fermi_int_0). </li>
+<li> If one needs to compute the Fermi integrals for a given doping value, then Fermi level for that doping level needs to be computed using ef.f90 (see the example folder eg_ef). </li>
+<li> At this point, one can either compute the Fermi integrals for constant scattering rate at a given Fermi level (fermi_int_1) or using the scattering rate resulting from electron-LO phonon interaction (fermi_int). </li>
+<li> For calculation of electron-LO phonon interaction couping constants, one can use the simple Python script vLO.py.
+For an example, see example folder eg_vLO. </li>
 </ol>

+So that's basically it!

 ## To do
 * Extensive tests for a bunch of materials..